DecodedCo/ArduinoProxy/README.md

 ## Python Arduino

-* A simple application for reading from the serial port where the arduino is connected and display the data to the temrinal,
+* A simple application for reading from the serial port where the arduino is connected, and displaying the data to the terminal
-* if the application sees a URL it will do a get request against that URL and display the response before continuing reading from the arduino
+* If the application sees a URL it will do a get request against that URL and display the response before continuing reading from the arduino

+### Installation

+* `pip install pySerial`

 ### Usage